raheelsayeed/AssessmentCenter/README.md

 Swift framework for Patient Reported Outcome Measures (PRO-Measures).
 Computer Adaptive Test (backed by Item Response Theory) provided by [AssessmentCenter](http://www.assessmentcenter.net) at Northwestern University.

 ## ResearchKit

 `AssessmentCenter` Framework module includes [`ResearchKit`](http://researchkit.org) as a submodule.
 AC by itself only utilizes its Survey module.
 Applications can potentially add other `ResearchKit` modules if required.

+## Updates

+- Update to Swift 5.0
+- ResearchKit 2.0

 ## Getting Started